 Each semester, we host ideologically diverse Fellows on campus, who expose students to a wide array of perspectives, broadening and challenging their understanding of government while strengthening civil dialogue on campus and within our community.

 Our Fellows spend the semester leading 2-unit seminar courses as well as hosting office hours, roundtable discussions, and bi-partisan political panels designed to benefit students and the broader community.

-Meet Our Fellows- These Fellows are specialists in practical politics, excelling in on-the-ground political stratagem and robust, real-world policy solutions.
-They serve as an invaluable resource to students and the broader community, in the classroom and through event participation.
+Meet Our Fellows- CPF Fellows are specialists in practical politics, excelling in on-the-ground political stratagem and robust, real-world policy solutions.
+They serve as an invaluable resource to students and the broader community, in the classroom, and through event participation.